EPFL-LCN/neuronaldynamics-exercises/README.rst

 ===================================

-This repository contains python exercises accompanying the book **`Neuronal Dynamics <http://neuronaldynamics.epfl.ch/>`__ by Wulfram Gerstner, Werner M. Kistler, Richard Naud and Liam Paninski**.
+This repository contains python exercises accompanying the book `Neuronal Dynamics <http://neuronaldynamics.epfl.ch/>`__ by Wulfram Gerstner, Werner M. Kistler, Richard Naud and Liam Paninski.
 References to relevant chapters will be added in the `Teaching Materials <http://neuronaldynamics.epfl.ch/lectures.html>`__ section of the book homepage.

 Documentation
 -------------